ttmysd70c6f5/Tatsumi_BatLab/README.md

-# YartsevLab
+# Tatsumi_BatLab
-Projects in Yartsev Lab

-## Atlas planning
-This script visualize an estimated trajectory of electrode based on target structures as inputs.
+Scripts written by Tatsumi Yoshida for the projects in the Yartsev Lab.